 There is a very low minimum deposit of $5 to open the account, which is ideal if you don’t have a lot of money to put into your account right now.
 Dividends are paid out monthly and they provide checks as well.
 A big upside of this account?
 There is no minimum balance required.
 This account may not be for you if you have several thousands of dollars to invest since you can unlock a higher APY with a different bank.

 Capital One 360

 If you don’t have much money to transfer into a money market account but still want a solid APY, then this is the account for you.
-The drawback is that if you do start earning more, you won’t be gain access to a higher APY – it’ll still be 1.30%.
+The drawback is that if you do start earning more, you won’t be able to gain access to a higher APY.
 And if you go over the federally regulated six transactions per month three times in 12 months, you are at risk of having your account shut down.
 To apply for a single or joint account, you’ll need to provide your name, address, Social Security number and other personal information, along with your employment status, annual income and countries of citizenship.

 Related Financial Offers

 Whether you’re interested in scoring one of our best bank bonuses and promotions or discovering how your online spending can fund a loved one’s college education, Slickdeals is here to help you uncover the best personal finance deals around.
 Here are just a few of our most-popular articles.
 If you’d like more unique ways to save and earn money, visit our personal finance hub today.